mfikes/ambly/README.md

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.

 **NOTE**: You may see warnings regarding Bonjour/MDNS being logged.
-You may also encounter what appears to be a race between files being read in the WebDAV target and them being written out.
-If this occurs, rerun `script/jscrepljs`.
+These appear to be benign.

 Then the REPL will be live:
 ```